BEGINNERS · GETTING STARTED

 Trust the thermometer, not the clock

 Every time estimate you will read, including on this site, is a planning range, not a promise.
 Two identical cuts can finish 90 minutes apart because of weather, fire management, and how the stall plays out that day.
-An instant-read thermometer answers the only question that matters: is the meat actually done, regardless of what the clock says.
+An instant-read thermometer answers the only question that matters: is the meat done, regardless of what the clock says.

 Expect the stall, and do not panic

 Somewhere in the middle of a long cook, the internal temperature will climb steadily, then stop moving for a couple of hours or more, usually around 160°F. This is completely normal.
 First-time cooks who do not know about it often assume the fire died and either crank the heat or panic and pull the meat too early.
 Neither is right.
-Check that your pit is still holding 225 to 250°F, and if it is, the meat is simply doing what meat does.
+Check that your pit is still holding 225 to 250°F, and if it is, the meat is doing what meat does.

 Keep the lid closed